Skip to main content

 Rogers worked at Wahiawa General Hospital in Hawaii and at the University of Alabama Medical Center.
 In 2009, she received the Gamma Psi Chapter-At-Large Sigma Theta Tau’s Educator of the Year Award.

 Rogers earned her MSN, BSN and ASN from the University of Phoenix.
-She completed Med-Assist School of Hawaii’s CMA program and the American Red Cross’ CNA program.
-Rogers is pursuing her DNP from Chaminade University.
+In addition to being an LNC, Rogers has completed Med-Assist School of Hawaii’s CMA program and the American Red Cross’ CNA program.
+She's currently pursuing her DNP from Chaminade University.

 Online Faculty